perracodex/kcrud/README.md

 ## Interactive Paginated Demo

-Although UI elements are out of the scope of this project, a simple interactive demo with paginated scrolling is included.
+A simple interactive demo with paginated scrolling is included.
 By no means the included javascript code is production-ready or should be used as a reference.
 It is just a simple example to illustrate the paginated REST endpoint.

 Endpoint: http://localhost:8080/demo?page=0&size=24